 Superintendent of Schools James W. Polansky assumed his position on July 1, 2011.
-Since then he has been relentless in his drive to improve teaching and learning in classrooms across the district.
+Since then he has been tireless in his quest to improve teaching and learning in classrooms across the district.

 Under Mr. Polansky’s leadership, the Huntington School District established Jack Abrams STEM Magnet School in September 2013 and reinstituted a full-day kindergarten program in September 2014 following a three year absence.

-Known for his boundless energy and enthusiasm, at the time of his appointment in Huntington Mr. Polansky had already enjoyed two-decades of success as a teacher and administrator in Long Island schools.
+Known for his enormous energy and enthusiasm, at the time of his appointment in Huntington Mr. Polansky had already enjoyed two-decades of success as a teacher and administrator in Long Island schools.